restartus/restart/README.md

 - Depends on WHO EFST v1.2 surge to estimate healthcare needs augmented with DOH Tier 1-4 dates 14 April (not updated to latest) and some LNI rules for Construction but not updated to latest phases
 - Estimates conserved use

-# Why are we using Github and what is XLTrail and what is LFS
+# Github, XLTrail, and Git LFS

 Github and Excel spreadsheets are not really used much together, but as we are going to have both Excel spreadsheets and real code integrated, this seems like